go2garret/Overture-Maps/README.md

 ) TO 'places_fl.csv' WITH (FORMAT CSV);
 </code>
 <p>
   In this example, we parse the address field into city, zipcode, and address (see freeform).
-Just in the state of Florida, it contains location information for over 800,000 business and other locations.
+Just in the state of Florida, it contains location information for over 800,000 business and other locations!
 </p>

 # Finally
-There are more datasets available that are continually being updated.
-Hope this helps!
+<p>There are more datasets available that are continually being updated, so always get the latest version of the data.</p>
+<p>Hope this helps!</p>